-Saturday found us playing two rounds in Arizona at SunRidge Canyon in Fountain Hills and Longbow in Mesa.
+Saturday found us playing two rounds in Arizona at SunRidge Canyon and Longbow.
 I will cover those in a separate review later this week since that was really the highlight day of the trip.

 So let’s skip ahead to Sunday.
 After all this was our main excuse for planning this trip…

 Pebblebrook Golf Course • Sun City West, CA • 10/6/13